brianhartsock/ansible-role-avahi/README.md

 Role Variables
 --------------

-The following variables are defined in `defaults/main.yml` and are meant to be used to further configure Avahi services. `avahi_services` is the most important variable which defines which services are advertised over mDNS.
+The following variables are defined in `defaults/main.yml` and can be used to further configure Avahi services. `avahi_services` is the most important variable which defines which services are advertised over mDNS.

 ```yaml
 # List of service definitions.